FCO/Red/docs/tutorials/cookbook.md

 .name.say for $person.posts
 ```

+## Create with childs

-And if you want to create a Person with several Posts, it's easy to do:
+If you want to create a Person with several Posts (the model is defined on the previous example):

 ```raku
 Person.new: